espressif/vscode-esp-idf-extension/docs/COVERAGE.md

 # Using **gcov** and **gcovr** to provide code coverage

 Source code coverage is data indicating the count and frequency of every program execution path that has been taken within a program’s runtime.
-[Gcov](https://en.wikipedia.org/wiki/Gcov) is a GCC tool that, when used in concert with the compiler, can generate log files indicating the execution count of each line of a source file.
+[Gcov](https://en.wikipedia.org/wiki/Gcov) is a GCC tool that, when used in concert with the compiler, can generate log files indicating the execution count of each line of a source code.
 The [Gcovr](https://gcovr.com/) tool is utility for managing Gcov and generating summarized code coverage results.

 Please read [GCOV Code coverage](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/app_trace.html#gcov-source-code-coverage) to learn more about code coverage with gcov in ESP-IDf projects.